aborow/ordermatic/ordermatic_account_followup_report_extend/README.md

 Version - 12.0.1.0.1
 =====================
--Changed the address position of the partner into the report.
+-Changed the address position of the partner into the report same as SYSPRO.